Casino Payment Methods

 Knowing your casinos payout policies in advance is a very important aspect in deciding on a casino site.
-There is little point for example winning £1,000,000 if the site has a £0,000 monthly payout cap, this would take you 20 months, or nearly two years, to get your winnings back out.
+There is little point for example winning £1,000,000 if the site has a £10,000 monthly payout cap, this would take you 100 months, or over 8 years, to get your winnings back out.

 Why Do You Need Verification To Withdraw?

-Often you will however be asked to prove you age and identification, a passport, drivers licence or ID card is usually sufficient for this.
+Often though, you will be asked to prove your age and identification and a passport, drivers licence or ID card is usually sufficient for this.
 Scan the front and back of your passport/card and send it in by email or through the relevant contact form on site.

-Your address is needed to ensure you are residing in the country from where you are trying to gamble.
+Your address is needed too in order ensure you are residing in the country from where you are trying to gamble.
 A utility bill, bank statement, official documents, etc., are all valid means to prove your address.
 Scanned copies sent by email are usually fine.